apache/incubator-brooklyn/brooklyn-docs/guide/start/managing.md

 You can view the configuration of the application:
 </p>
 {% highlight bash %}
-$ br app tomcat config
+$ br application Tomcat config
 {% endhighlight %}
 <pre>
 Key                    Value